xxxxxxxxxmr/hft-rs/README.md

 - Connects to `wss://stream.binance.com:9443/ws/<symbol>@depth@100ms` with a manual redirect-follow helper.
 - REST snapshot hits `https://api.binance.com/api/v3/depth?limit=1000` and applies the book into a small `AHashMap`-backed structure.
 - Emits structured events: connection lifecycle, snapshot size, synchronization progress, per-diff stats, and latency percentiles.
+- Supports an optional on-disk capture mode (see below) that writes the raw snapshot, diff stream, and metadata in a layout reusable by the replay tool.

 ### Hyperliquid (`crates/ws_hyperliquid`)